EliAndrewC/l7r/setting/l7r.md

 Most domains have a handful of smaller lineages which are too minor to be granted a position in the House Chancellery, but whose members still proudly uphold the traditions of their family line.
 Sometimes such lineages grow sufficiently large and successful to be granted a seat on the chancellery, and other times existing lineages shrink or otherwise fall into disfavor and lose their seat.
 In general, lineages which make up at least 10% of a domain usually have seats in their local House Chancellery, and smaller lineages do not, though this is not a legal requirement and daimyo have absolute legal authority in their domains to promote or dismiss their retainers at their sole discretion.

 Such changes most often happen during turbulent times, and the recent war and changes in Damasu lands (as explained on the Timeline) have caused many changes to the makeup of the Damasu's lineages, which are now almost completely different than they were 15 years ago before the Tsume invasion.

-##### Provincial and cosmopolitan lineages

-Some lineages are tied to the specific land and holdings they administer on behalf of their daimyo.
-Consider the Aki lineage of the Daidoji house.

-After the warlord Hayaku swore fealty to Lady Doji at the dawn of the Empire, he changed his name to Daidoji (literally: protector-of-Doji) and helped conquer territory in her name.
-A local warlord named Aki saw the wisdom in accepting the gifts of civilization offered by the Empire, so he swore fealty to Lord Daidoji.
-To this day, the Aki lineage is a powerful faction of the ruling house of the Daidoji, and the Aki chancellor represents their interests on the Daidoji chancellery.

-Most samurai from the Aki lineage live in the province of Akishi, and the provincial city of Akishi was the original seat of power of the warlord Aki even before he swore fealty to Lord Daidoji.
-The Aki lineage has administered the province of Akishi for over a thousand years, and in recognition of this loyalty, no Daidoji daimyo would dream of appointing a provincial governor of Akishi from any other lineage.
-This type of lineage is often referred to as a provincial lineage, in recognition of the lineage's ties to a single province.

-However, not all provinces are like Akishi, and not all lineages are tied to a particular province.

-Many provincial cities in the Empire began as small county townships and grew over time, usually due to some combination of normal population growth, favorable location along the Imperial roads, especially fertile farmland leading to local wealth, etc.  In such cases, governorship of these provinces will generally be awarded by the daimyo, at the recommendation of the House Chancellery, based on a combination of the merit of the candidates and the usual political horse-trading of the house lineages.

-Likewise, many lineages were established by those who distinguished themselves to their daimyo, who rewarded them with an appointment to the chancellery.
-In many cases, members of other lineages which have fallen into disfavor will clamor to marry or be adopted into this new lineage, and new lineages often end up being created specifically to reward and elevate specific members from some existing lineage.
-These lineages are not tied to any particular province, though they may lobby for their members to be appointed to administer counties and provinces when those positions come before the House Chancellery.
-Such lineages are often referred to as cosmopolitan lineages, which communicates that they are based in their domain's capital.

-These cosmopolitan lineages often have semi-hereditary government posts which they always occupy.
-For example, the Sasara lineage of the Ryusei domain (of the Mirumoto Family of the Dragon Clan) always holds the position of Minister of Rites, in recognition of their piety and mastery of proper religious doctrine.
-There are no laws or decrees to that effect, but once such a tradition has persisted for centuries, few samurai nobles would break with the past without an extremely compelling reason.

-Provinces like Akishi which are administered by a provincial lineage are often called dynasty provinces.
-Provinces whose provincial governments are drawn from the domain's various lineages based on merit and politics are known as stewardship provinces.

 ##### Old and new lineages of the Damasu